webpack/webpack.js.org/src/content/concepts/module-federation.md

 + ReactDOM.render(<App />, document.getElementById('root'));
 ```

-Methods mentioned below work, but can have some limits or drawbacks.
+This method works but can have limitations or drawbacks.

 Setting `eager: true` for dependency via the `ModuleFederationPlugin`